Workforce planning and support

 The First Minister has announced on 2 July that there is to be a requirement to wear mandatory face coverings in retail settings.
 These regulations will come in to effect on 10 July 2020.
 This follows a legislative requirement to wear face coverings in public transport from 22 June 2020.
 The timing of the restart of the Scottish economy is being driven by careful consideration of the public health evidence.
 Re-opening of the wider retail sector is being undertaken in a gradual manner to ensure that we make steady progress and do not need to stall progress or revert to a previous stage.
 Face coverings have a major role to play in this strategy.
 There is more advice on face coverings available on our website.
 Face coverings are in addition to other public health strategies and not a replacement.

 The measure applies to customers and staff with exemptions noted in this section.
-A face covering is defined as any type of protective clothing which covers a person’s nose and mouth, which includes fabric face coverings, scarves and visors.
-It could be, but is not required to be, a PPE face mask.
+A face covering can be a covering of any type, except a face shield, that covers the mouth and nose.
+It is recommended that it be made of cloth or other textiles and should be two, and preferably three layers thick, and through which you can breathe.
+Face shields may be used, but only if they are worn in addition to a face covering underneath, as the evidence shows that they do not provide adequate protection.
 Customers are expected to provide their own face coverings but we strongly encourage retailers to have their own stocks of face coverings available as an initial encouragement to those customers without face coverings.

 This is a criminal offence with the potential for a fixed penalty notice to be issued if the law is broken.
 Shop workers and retailers are not required to enforce this law, but we ask you to talk to customers who are not wearing a face-covering and explain the law.
 If customers refuse to wear a face covering retailers and shop workers are asked not to stop customers from entering the store or from being served.
 The responsibility to wear a face covering rests with the individual.